Baba Bhusandeswar Temple

-Baba Bhusandeswar Temple is located at Bhograi Block, Kumbhirgadi village of Balasore district, Odisha, India.
+Baba Bhusandeswar Temple - Asia's Largest Shiva Linga is located at Bhograi Block, Kumbhirgadi village of Balasore district, Odisha, India.

+Description

 The 12 feet long and 14 feet width lingam is carved out on a black granite and only half of the lingam is visible.
 The other half has remained buried for years.
 The lingam has three parts.
 The middle portion of the lingam is octagonal in shape, about 12 feet in diameter and nearly four feet in height.
 The Lingam slightly leans towards the right side.